rellampec/rake-commander/README.md

 ## Usage

+### Options Syntax & Parsing

+It supports most of options syntax of the native `OptionParser` but for one exception perhaps:
+  1. It does not support definitions NOR parsing of shortcuts with embedded argument (i.e. `-nNAME`).

 ## Development

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).